tomahg/BodyLanguage/README.md

-# Gesture controlled brainf\*ck interpreter
+# Gesture controlled brainfuck interpreter

 #### Introduction

-This interpreter let the user input, and debug, brainf\*uck code in a visual manner using only body gestures – keyboard are completely optional.
+This interpreter let the user input, and debug, brainfuck code in a visual manner using only body gestures – keyboard are completely optional.

-##### What is brainf\*ck
+##### What is brainfuck

-Brainf\*ck is a an esoteric programming language created by Urban Müller in 1993.
+Brainfuck is a an esoteric programming language created by Urban Müller in 1993.
 When the program starts, you have a array initialized to only zeros.
 Like this.
 Some implementations have a fixed array length of 30,000 items.
 Others, like mine, just adds new cells to the array when it gets full.

 ```
 [0][0][0][0][0][0][0][0][0][0]